0xCAFEDECAF/VanBus/README.md

 > 👉 Notes:
 >  * <img src="extras/Schematics/SN65HVD230%20terminator%20resistor.jpg" align="right" width="200px"/>The terminator
-     resistor R2 (120 Ohm, near the CANH and CANL pins) on this transceiver board is meant for operating inside a CAN bus networ, but is not necessary on a VAN bus.
+     resistor R2 (120 Ohm, near the CANH and CANL pins) on this transceiver board is meant for operating inside a CAN bus network, but is not necessary on a VAN bus.
 In fact, it may even cause the other equipment on the bus to malfunction.
 If you experience problems in the vehicle equipment, you may want to remove (unsolder) the R2 terminator resistor.
      See also [this issue](https://github.com/0xCAFEDECAF/VanBus/issues/9).